kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 ### §77.7   Form and time of notice.

-\(a\) If you are required to file notice under §77.9, you must submit to the FAA a completed FAA Form 7460-1, Notice of Proposed Construction or Alteration.
+\(a\) If you are required to file notice under [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.9   Construction or alteration requiring notice.|§77.9]], you must submit to the FAA a completed FAA Form 7460-1, Notice of Proposed Construction or Alteration.
 FAA Form 7460-1 is available at FAA regional offices and on the Internet.

 \(b\) You must submit this form at least 45 days before the start date of the proposed construction or alteration or the date an application for a construction permit is filed, whichever is earliest.